haoranmattwan/discounting-delayed-gains-procedure-comparison-2023/README.md

 > Wan, H., Myerson, J., & Green, L. (2023).
 Individual differences in degree of discounting: Do different procedures and measures assess the same construct?. *Behavioural Processes*, *208*, 104864. https://doi.org/10.1016/j.beproc.2023.104864

-**Note on Data:** The data for this study can be requested from me or from my coauthors, Leonard Green and Joel Myerson.
+**Note on Data:** The data for this study can be requested from me or from my coauthors, Drs.
+Leonard Green and Joel Myerson.

 ---